huanlui/digital-marketing-geo-analytics-and-ml-with-big-query/README.md

-# digital-marketing-geo-analytics-and-ml-with-big-query
-Digital Marketing Analytics, Geo Analytics and Machine Learning with BigQuery
+# Digital Marketing Analytics, Geo Analytics and Machine Learning with BigQuery